Instrument Program FAQ

 What is RAMP?
 Acronym for our “Repair and Maintenance Plan.”
 This is Included with every rental!

 Why shouldn’t I just purchase the $99 “instrument package” I see at Discount Stores or Online?
 These “Instruments” are little more than toys, and are very poor quality.
 When they break, usually they cannot even be repaired.
 Many directors also highly discourage these instruments due to their poor tone quality, intonation, etc. We only offer well made, well-known brands that will ensure your child is learning to play on a quality, real instrument.

 How Can I Quality for the “Reduced” or “Free” Program?
 Individuals: If you are on any form of public assistance (Section 8, WIC, SNAP, EBT, SSI, etc.) or if your student is on free/reduced lunch.
 Schools: If your school is a “Title 1” school with 75% or greater ‘Free and Reduced Lunch.”

 Why does the “Free Program” still have a cost?
-While the cost of the instrument rental itself is being gifted by the Foundation, there are many costs associated with administering the program that makes this gift possible.
-By charging a small administration fee to the end user, we can ensure that this program will continue to be available to those who need it.
-This small fee also represents a level of commitment by the parent toward their child’s musical education, and helps us to put more instruments in the hands of students truly interested in band and/or orchestra and the Gift of Music.
+While the rental use of the instrument itself is being gifted by the Foundation, there are many costs associated with administering the program that make this gift possible.
+These include shipping, cleaning, repair, administrative costs, and delivery costs, among others.
+The administration fee ensures that this program will continue to be available to those who need it.
+The small charge partially covers our costs and helps us to put more instruments in the hands of students truly interested in learning music.